Get in: Admission to university

-If you didn’t get University Entrance this may be an option for you!
+If you didn’t get UE, this may be an option for you.
 Contact the university to find out more.

-meet the literacy and numeracy standards required for University Entrance, or their equivalents
+meet the literacy and numeracy standards required for UE or their equivalents

 meet any additional requirements for entry into your preferred study option.